-In previous work, the research team analyzed samples of ancient rock collected from the Klamath Mountains of Northern California to find that the rocks and surrounding trees there held large amounts of nitrogen.
+In previous work, the research team analyzed samples of ancient rock collected from the Klamath Mountains of Northern California to find that the rocks and surrounding trees there held large amounts of this element.

-With the current study, the authors built on that work, analyzing the planet’s nitrogen balance, geochemical proxies, and building a spatial nitrogen weathering model to assess rock nitrogen availability on a global scale.
+With the current study, the authors built on that work, analyzing the planet’s nitrogen balance and geochemical proxies, and building a spatial nitrogen weathering model to assess rock nitrogen availability on a global scale.

-The researchers say the work does not hold immediate implications for farmers and gardeners, who greatly rely on nitrogen in natural and synthetic forms to grow food.
+The researchers say the work does not hold immediate implications for farmers and gardeners, who greatly rely on this element in natural and synthetic forms to grow food.

 Past work has indicated that some background nitrate in groundwater can be traced back to rock sources, but further research is needed to better understand how much.